This is a collection of books I have read, thinking strategies I like, and training materials I recommend.

 The High-Velocity Edge (Second Edition)

-Build a system of “dynamic discovery” designed to reveal operational problems and weaknesses as they arise.
+Build "Dynamic Discovery": Create systems that are designed to reveal operational problems and weaknesses as they happen.

 Accelerate: Building and Scaling High Performing Technology Organizations

-Accelerate your organization to win in the marketplace.
+Apply these principles to accelerate their organization and win in the marketplace.

 Team Topologies: Organizing Business and Technology Teams for Fast Flow